top of page

 Bridgetown

-Located a short drive from Bridgetown is a fantastic piece of transition forest along Maranup Brook.
-One of the best places to experience both towering Karri and Jarrah Forest.
+Located near Bridgetown is a fantastic piece of forest along Maranup Brook.
+One of the best places to experience both towering Karri and Jarrah Forest, along with fungi and wildflowers during winter and spring.

 Castle Rock Granite Skywalk